ZeroOrI/BadTranslationEntertainment/ksc.md

 She was angry but at the same time I can feel that she are going to cry.

-Her reaction was understandable, Sato-san trusted me and we even discussed her affection towards to Kiyotaka.
+Her reaction was understandable, Sato-san trusted me, and we even discussed her affection towards to Kiyotaka.

 At that time I helped her while hidding my own feelings.
 If I were in her place, when after my best friend started dating with guy, that I like, then I would aslo be angry and slap her...